Here’s Why You Might Be Getting Little Pimples Around Your Chin, Nostrils and Mouth

 Tip 1: Look for a Benzoyl Peroxide Face Wash

-When it comes to fighting acne, taking a close look at your skin-routine is key.
+When it comes to fighting acne, taking a close look at your skin routine is key.
 To start, try incorporating a face wash with benzoyl peroxide.
-“It’s helpful for treating acne because it not only kills bacteria that contributes to acne, but it also helps to prevent and clear out clogged pores,” says Dr. King.
+“It’s helpful for treating acne because it not only kills bacteria that contribute to acne, but it also helps to prevent and clear out clogged pores,” says Dr. King.
 We love the CeraVe Acne Foaming Cream Cleanser.

-Dr. King also recommends including a skin-care product that has BHAs, or salicylic acid, into your regime.
+Dr. King also recommends including a skincare product that has BHAs, or salicylic acid, into your regime.
 “BHAs dissolve the bonds that hold dull, dead skin cells on the surface of the skin, so the skin will gently shed and reveal smoother, brighter skin underneath,” she says.
-“Salicylic acid is an excellent pore-clearing ingredient because it exfoliates the surface of the skin and penetrates into pores to remove oil.”
-One of her go-to products is the Acne-Free Black Head Removing Scrub.
+“Salicylic acid is an excellent pore-clearing ingredient because it exfoliates the surface of the skin and penetrates pores to remove oil.”
+One of her go-to products is the La Roche-Posay Ultra Fine Face Scrub.

 Tip 3: Steer Clear of Pore-Clogging Ingredients